patrickjamesmardis/longDistanceLamp/README.md

         scene.add(bg);
 ```

 Finally, the lamp base is added using the OBJ and MTL loaders from the three-obj-mtl-loader package.
 First, the two loaders are defined.
-Then the MTL file is loaded and used in the OBJ loader's ```setMaterials``` method to load the OBJ file.
-Then, I just had to scale it down to a quarter of it's size and rotate it to the correct position.
+The MTL file is then loaded and used in the OBJ loader's ```setMaterials``` method to load the OBJ file.
+Then, I just had to scale it down to a quarter of its size and rotate it to the correct position.

 ```js
         let base;